zack3030/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines that dont contain bin
+display all lines of the files starting with a letter